OlivierBlanvillain/SlickChair-report/content.md

 # Data model

 An original requirement of SlickChair was the ability to log all the actions and events that occurred in the system.
-To do so, a traditional approach would be to use the logging functionalities build into the Play framework.
-Concretely, this would corresponds to appending a timestamp and a messages to a text file whenever an interesting event occurs.
-We took an alternative approach of in memorizing every change at the level of the database.
+To do so, a traditional approach would be to use the logging functionalities built into the Play framework.
+Concretely, this would correspond to appending a timestamp and a message to a text file whenever an interesting event occurs.
+We took an alternative approach of memorizing every change at the level of the database.

 The idea of append only databases is not new, but it is becoming more and more relevant as the prices of storage go down.
-The Datomic database @datomic, which recently entered the market, is build around this idea of never altering or deleting data.
-Instead, changes are made by adding new version of the existing data or marking it as being invalid.
+The Datomic database @datomic, which recently entered the market, is built around this idea of never altering or deleting data.
+Instead, changes are made by adding new versions of the existing data or marking it as being invalid.
 Datomic is a proprietary software and does not fit well the open-source platform SlickChair is build upon.
-In order to suite our needs, we build a small layer on top of Slick to manipulate versioned data.
+In order to suit our needs, we built a small layer on top of Slick to manipulate versioned data.
 The semantic of the API presented in this section are inspired by Datomic's Clojure API @datomicapi.

 ### Database as a value

-One of the core concept of functional programming the manipulation of immutable data.
-But how could a database, this always mutating, shared entity, be seen as immutable?
-We define a `Database` to be a view of the data on at a particular time `date`:
+One of the core concept of functional programming is the manipulation of immutable data.
+But how could a database, this shared and always mutating entity, be seen as immutable?
+We define a `Database` to be a view of the data at a particular time `date`.

     case class Database(
         val date: DateTime, val s: Session) {